gemini paper

 5.3.2.1 helper interpretation, to be tested

-the coefficients interesting for us are the in.gp and targetpost:in.gp estimates. here we test the association between the gpt score of a lemma and its estimated frequency and its showing that a general increase of frequency is estimated if the score rises (=the lemma is within the lemmas preferred used by gemini) and that for the post-gpt corpus this increase (30.25027%) is significant (and not random in data).
+the coefficients interesting for us are the gp and post estimates. here we test the association between the gpt score of a lemma and its estimated frequency and its showing that a general increase of frequency is estimated if the score rises (=the lemma is within the lemmas preferred used by gemini) and that for the post-gpt corpus this increase (6.75072%) is significant for single lemmata (and not random in data).

 5.3.3 anova of mixed effects model [out]